Medicare and tax

 To make it easier to afford private health insurance, you might be able to get the rebate on private health insurance.

-If you don’t claim the rebate as an upfront reduction to your premium you can claim it through your tax return.
-It may be claimed as a tax offset in your annual income tax return.
+Most people claim the rebate as an upfront reduction to their health insurance premium.
+If you don’t do this, you can claim it as a tax offset in your annual income tax return.

 Check if you can get the private health insurance rebate.